 - Pricing: $5.00/M input, $25.00/M output

-Opus 4.6's adaptive thinking architecture allows four effort levels (low, medium, high, max) — a critical cost-control feature for production systems.
-Its retrieval reliability at 1 million tokens (76% accuracy on MRCR v2) significantly outperforms Gemini 3.1 Pro (26.3%), making it the practical choice for long-document analysis even when Gemini's raw context window is larger.
+Opus 4.6's adaptive thinking architecture has four effort levels (low, medium, high, max) — critical for cost control in production.
+Its retrieval reliability at 1 million tokens (76% accuracy on MRCR v2) dramatically outperforms Gemini 3.1 Pro (26.3%), making it the reliable choice for long-document work even with a smaller window.

 - Released March 6, 2026 by OpenAI